-5.5 A Bridge to Poole (1970): Imperfect Control and Additional Shocks
+V.E.
+A Bridge to Poole (1970): Imperfect Control and Additional Shocks

 Much of the contemporary discussion of instrument and targets follows the durable logic of Poole (1970): that the optimal implementation device is the one best hedged against confounding shocks.
-Such hedging is front-and-center in actual policy design, and while our focus in this paper is transparently different, it is useful to study whether the two justifications conflict with one another.
+Such hedging is front-and-center in actual policy design, and while our focus in this article is transparently different, it is useful to study whether the two justifications conflict with one another.

-In Online Appendix E, we enrich our model with two Poole-like elements.
-The first is "uncertainty about future fundamentals," or the existence of an unobserved shock to Y in (1) on which policy cannot be contingent.
-Formally, we modify (1) as follows:
+In Online Appendix E, we enrich our model with two Poolelike elements.
+The first is "uncertainty about future fundamentals," or the existence of an unobserved shock to Y in equation (1) on which policy cannot be contingent.
+Formally, we modify equation (1) as follows:

-$$Y = (1 - \alpha)\tau + \alpha K + u, \tag{11}$$
+(11) $$Y = (1 - \alpha)\tau + \alpha K + u,$$

-where u is Gaussian, orthogonal to θ , and unobserved by both the policymaker and the private agents.
+where u is Gaussian, orthogonal to θ , and unobserved by the policy maker and the private agents.
 The second element is "imprecise implementation," or noisy measurement of Y or τ .
-Formally, we let the policymaker announce and commit to a value for $\tilde{\tau}$ or \tilde{Y} (instead of, respectively, τ or Y), where and the u's are independent Gaussian shocks, orthogonal to θ , and unpredictable by both the policymaker and the private agents.
-The shock u{τ} may capture the policymaker's imperfect control over mortgage rates (the kind of interest rates that govern consumer spending), whereas the shock u_Y may capture measurement error in macroeconomic statistics, or other source of "noise" in the mapping from such statistics to the true outcomes of interest.26
+Formally, we let the policy maker announce and commit to a value for $\tilde{\tau}$ or \tilde{Y} (instead of, respectively, τ or Y), where and the u's are independent Gaussian shocks, orthogonal to θ , and unpredictable by both the policy maker and the private agents.
+The shock u{τ} may capture the policy maker's imperfect control over mortgage rates (the kind of interest rates that govern consumer spending), whereas the shock u_Y may capture measurement error in macroeconomic statistics, or other sources of "noise" in the mapping from such statistics to the true outcomes of interest.26

-$$\tilde{\tau} = \tau + u{\tau}, \qquad \tilde{Y} = Y + u_Y, \tag{12}$$
+(12) $$\tilde{\tau} = \tau + u{\tau}, \qquad Y = Y + u_Y,$$

-Regardless of interpretation, the key assumption here is the lack of sufficiently flexible contingency of the policy on the disturbances u, u{τ} and u{Y} .
-This assumption is at the heart of Poole (1970): if the policymaker could freely condition the policy on these disturbances, the trade-off studied in that paper would disappear and our own analysis could proceed as if these disturbances were absent.
+Regardless of interpretation, the key assumption here is the lack of sufficiently flexible contingency of the policy on the disturbances u, u{τ} , and u_Y .
+This assumption is at the heart of Poole (1970): if the policy maker could freely condition the policy on these disturbances, the trade-off studied in that paper would disappear and our own analysis could proceed as if these disturbances were absent.
 It is therefore only the absence of such contingency that gives rise to the considerations articulated in Poole (1970).